• Articles

-Today’s information technology landscape is heavily dependent on data coming in from different sources.
-This data can be structured or unstructured or can be stored on-premises or on the cloud and require processing in order to organize them and make them usable.
-Working on all these data to provide a uniform data pipeline is a herculean and costly task.
-This is where Azure Data Factory comes into the picture.
+Today’s information technology landscape is heavily dependent on data.
+This data can be structured or unstructured and can be stored on-premises or in the cloud.
+Working on all these different forms of data to provide a uniform data pipeline and make them usable is a herculean and costly task.
+Azure Data Factory has been introduced as a viable solution to this problem.

 Check out this YouTube video to learn more about Azure Full Course 2023: